suissa/fitness/Desafios/abdomen/prancha/README.md

 ### 09/05/2019

-Graças a uma luxação no meu onro direito fiquei sem fazer prancha até HOJE!
+Graças a uma luxação no meu ombro direito fiquei sem fazer prancha até HOJE!

 *Manhã:*
 - **3:00 min (reta)**